dracula/tmux/docs/misc.md

   gpu_label=$(get_tmux_option "@dracula-gpu-usage-label" "GPU")

 ## network
-**this will only display the wifi youre connected to, if it provides internet access!**
+**This will only display the wifi you're connected to, if it provides internet access!**
 ## network bandwidth
 tmux show-option -gqv "@dracula-network-bandwidth"
 ## network ping